 Either way, the best results will come by combining VPN and Tor, making you the ghost on the grid.
 You can download Tor for free by following this link.

-4: Reset IP with the Command Prompt
+4. Reset IP with the Command Prompt

 Finally, the last way we decided to enlist doesn’t have too many similarities with the ones we presented above.
 Namely, it includes Command Prompt and resetting of your current IP address.

 It’s not a permanent privacy solution, not by a long stretch, but since it’s practically a way to hide your IP, we decided to put it with the rest.
-Of course, you’ll need to have wired connection in order to perform it.
+Of course, you’ll need to have a wired connection in order to perform it.